DaVieci/katacoda-scenarios/new-scenario-template/step4.md

 `spark_csv.show()`{{execute}}

-That function, on the other hand, prints out the first 20 rows of the dataframe with all columns.
+That function, on the other hand, prints out the first 20 rows of the dataframe with all column values (Kakarla et al., 2021, p.
+40-41).
+Now, let's see how it is done in python.

 `python_csv.info()`{{execute}}